 Postgraduate business analytics courses are popular among university graduates with backgrounds in fields such as business, technology, science, engineering and mathematics.

 Students learn to apply data analytics to inform business management decisions.
-A good analyst understands business strategy and how to leverage data to produce useful insights… READ MORE
+The job of a business analyst is to understand business strategy and leverage data to produce useful insights… READ MORE

 Economics is a niche profession but the study of economics is not.
 Students gain skills in mathematics, analysis and writing.
 They learn how income and wealth are generated.